BlueDoraemon/tic-tac-toe/README.md

 - `tryAgain()`: Restarts the game after a result is shown.
 - `home()`: Goes back to the home screen.
 - `init()`: Initializes the game by adding event listeners and setting up the initial UI.

-Please note that the code provided is not complete and may require additional implementation to fully function.